eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 		information about the list of "currently defined variables" that matches the specified patterns *[list of patterns]*, which is/are provided as (an) optional input argument(s).
-		Its optional input arguments have the same syntax as
+		Its optional input arguments defined according to their equivalent counterparts of the *`who [option] [list of patterns]`* function.
+		Information about the variables fall into the following
+		categories:
+		* Atrribute
+		* Name
+		* Size
+		* Bytes
+		* Class